 Paying Taxes is one important way of showing a deep sense of patriotism to your country, as taxes help the government to run smoothly and to be able to serve everyone better.
 Taxes help to ensure the management and sustainability of the roads upon which you travel, the creation of parks, libraries, and other incentives and generally fund the bulk of government policies aimed at improving citizens’ standards of living.

 The first historical evidence of an organized system of taxation was in Egypt around 3000 B.C.
 Evidence of this has been found in several historical sources, and it was mentioned in the book of Genesis where Pharaoh was said to send out commissioners to collect one-fifth of all grain harvest as tax.
-Taxation has evolved ever since then to include individual income tax, corporate income tax, value-added taxes, payroll taxes, capital gain taxes, and more.
+Taxation has evolved ever since then to include individual income tax, corporate income tax, property tax, sales tax, payroll taxes, capital gain taxes, and more.

 A tax credit is a much more recent initiative that took root in the latter part of the 20th century as a measure to ensure ease of life for poor families with many dependents by reducing their tax liabilities.
 It then went through many forms and reforms to this present day.

-Earned Income Tax Credit is a scheme by the government to augment the income of working-class citizens earning low wages.
+Earned Income Tax Credit is a scheme by the government to augment the average income of working-class citizens.
 For the U.S. it is for those earning below $56,000 per annum.
 Taxes for these recipients are offset, depending on their income, marital status, and the number of dependants.
 This initiative is the government’s way of reducing the poverty rate while increasing the standard and quality of life of citizens, by enabling low-income earners to retain more of their income to bolster their finances.

 Earned Income Tax Credit Awareness Day timeline